UNCW Soccer Stadium

-UNCW Soccer Stadium is a 3,000-capacity stadium located in Wilmington, North Carolina.
+UNCW Soccer Stadium is a 3,000-capacity soccer-specific stadium located in Wilmington, North Carolina.
 The stadium is home to the University of North Carolina Wilmington Seahawks men's and women's soccer teams.

 History

 UNCW Soccer Stadium hosted the 1996 CAA men's and women's soccer tournaments, as well as the semifinals of the 2008 and 2009 men's CAA tournament.

-The stadium has hosted three NCAA Tournament games: